patchew-project/qemu/docs/interop/vhost-user.rst

 reply it will close the connection.
 An optional reconnection mechanism can be implemented.

+If *slave* detects some error such as incompatible features, it may also close the connection.
+This should only happen in exceptional circumstances.

 Any protocol extensions are gated by protocol feature bits, which allows full backwards compatibility on both master and slave.
 As older slaves don't support negotiating protocol features, a feature